Minimalist Experiments for Midlife: Simple Shifts That Create Space

 But how could I go about learning this truth?
 How could I learn how little I need?

-I was brought up with the mindset that the more stuff I owned, the happier I’d be – so in 2019, I decided to go on a journey to Minimalism and I started decluttering every area of my life and believe it or not, till date, I have parted ways with about 90% of my overall belongings – this, is, of course, an ongoing journey.
+I was brought up with the mindset that the more stuff I owned, the happier I’d be.
+In 2019, I decided to go on a Minimalism journey, so I started decluttering every area of my life and believe it or not, to date, I have parted ways with 90% of my overall belongings.
+This is, of course, an ongoing journey.

 Minimalist Experiments to Try